drand/drand/web/README.md

 #### Deploy
 There are two ways to deploy the website.
-- Use the `deploy.sh` script, which will ask for USER, HOST, DIR and URL.
-You can refer to the help menu to guide you or if you need help with the parameters:
+- Use `deploy.sh` script, which will ask for the user and host names compatible with your SSH setup, as well as the path on the server and the URL you want to deploy this website to.
+You can refer to the help menu to see how to use this script or more informations if you have some trouble identifying the parameters:
 ```
 sh deploy.sh --help
 ```
 .
-- _(more advanced)_ Manually replace the `DEST` in the `makefile` with the path on your server and the `baseURL` with your website's URL in `config.toml`, then run:
+- _(more advanced)_ Manually overwrite the `DEST` variable in the [makefile](https://github.com/dedis/drand/blob/web/web/Makefile#L2) with the path on your server and the `baseURL` in [config.toml](https://github.com/dedis/drand/blob/web/web/config.toml#L1) with your website's URL, then run:
 ```
 make deploy
 ```